 IMPORTANT NOTE: CHANGES FOR 2022 REPORTING

-Dartmouth College has changed ACA reporting vendors.
+Dartmouth has changed ACA reporting vendors.
 Beginning with the 2022 reporting, bswift will be populating, mailing and filing the 1095 forms.
 With the change in vendors, comes some changes in how the forms are completed.
 We have highlighted these differences within the applicable FAQ below.

 ACA Reporting Frequently Asked Questions (FAQs)